Augmentation varieties and disk potentials I: Introduction

 Since the derivative of $|z_i|^2 - |z_j|^2$ along any vector in $H_z$ vanishes, we conclude that the parallel transport of $T_1$ along $[0,\infty)$ lies in $L_{(1)}$.
 Thus $L_{(1)}$ can be viewed as the union of parallel transports of $T_1$ along $[0,\infty).$

 We briefly describe the moduli spaces of pseudoholomorphic curves needed for the definition of the differential associated to the Legendrian and the chain maps associated to Lagrangian cobordisms.
 The construction is a special case of symplectic field theory with Lagrangian boundary conditions, where the contact manifold is circle-fibered.
 The simplifications in this case are comparable to that of genus-zero relative Gromov-Witten theory compared to full symplectic field theory with contact boundary.
-To orient the reader, we list here two technical parts of our construction.

-\begin{enumerate} \item The Boothby-Wang contact form on the circle-fibered contact manifold is of Morse-Bott non-degenerate type.
-We don't perturb it and we introduce a Morse model for the Chekanov-Eliashberg algebra. \item We consider more general tame Lagrangian cobordisms which may bound non-trivial holomorphic disks, to define chain maps. \end{enumerate}
+To orient the reader, we list here two technical parts of our construction: \begin{enumerate} \item the Boothby-Wang contact form \cite{boothby} on the circle-fibered contact manifold is of Morse-Bott non-degenerate type.
+We introduce a Morse-Bott model for the Chekanov-Eliashberg algebra; and \item we consider more general {\em tame} Lagrangian cobordisms, which may bound non-trivial holomorphic disks, to define chain maps. \end{enumerate}